mtz99/just-a-plane-calculator/README.md

-# Just a plane calculator
+# Just some office tools
-A work in progress, plan to expand this out into a suite of apps related to planning travel.
+A small suite of basic office tools, includes a calculator and notes applets.

-Maybe I'll call it "trip planeing"?
+Did this to help further my knowledge in C# and .NET app development.